Leannelb/all-goals-daily-study/100DaysOfCode/100daysnotes.md

 # 100 days of code days
 By Leanne | Frontend Masters
+##
+## 63???
+- MENTION - Update required when video is complete for the users ability to circumnavagate the UI validation when submitting to the server - hense server side valadtion is a must!
+## Day 58
+of #100daysofcode.
+Today I'm building out the meals application, using createPortal and useContext see below:
+1. createPortal to create a modal in react
+2. useContext to manage the state of the cart across the application.
+3. click handlers to handle what will happen when an item is clicked
+4. Handling passing of props from component to component

 ## Day 61
 Adding items to our cart with clickHandlers